"" Subclinical Hypothyroidism Symptoms, Causes, and Treatment 2023 - Health and Fitness Informatics

 If the thyroid function test indicates a TSH value from 5 to 10 mIU/L and thyroxin (T3 and T4) normal, it means the person has a subclinical hypothyroidism condition.

-Grade 1 and Grade 2 Subclinical hypothyroidism
+Grade 1 and Grade 2 subclinical hypothyroidism

 Subclinical hypothyroidism can be classified as grade 1 and grade 2, subclinical hypothyroidism.